daniel-dara/easyXml/README.md

   * class "Node" that provides access to an XML element's name, value, and children.
     * contains function "findElement" to find an element with the given name (or path)
-    * global functions for printing and deleting a tree starting from the given node.
+    * stand-alone functions for printing and deleting a tree starting from the given node.
   * Parse an XML file with the following:
     * elements with values
     * elements with children
+    * empty elements (self-closing)
-    * require top-level element
+    * comments
+    * a prolog (ignored)
+    * basic xml validation (not complete)
     * error handling for:
       * mismatched tags
       * missing tags